-We are dependent on BMS for the successful development and commercialization of ide-cel and bb21217.
-If BMS does not devote sufficient resources to the development of ide-cel and bb21217, is unsuccessful in its efforts, or chooses to terminate its agreements with us, our business will be materially harmed.
+We are dependent on BMS for the successful commercialization and further development of ABECMA.
+If BMS does not devote sufficient resources to the commercialization or further development of ABECMA, is unsuccessful in its efforts, or chooses to terminate its agreements with us, our business will be materially harmed.

-We are co-developing and co-promoting ide-cel in the United States with BMS under our amended and restated co-development and co-promotion agreement with BMS, or the Ide-cel CCPS.
-Under the Ide-cel CCPS, we and BMS share the obligation to develop and commercialize ide-cel in the United States, and we will be solely dependent on BMS to develop and commercialize ide-cel outside of the United States.
+We are co-developing and co-promoting ide-cel, marketed as ABECMA, in the United States with BMS under our amended and restated co-development and co-promotion agreement with BMS, or the Ide-cel CCPS.
+Under the Ide-cel CCPS, we and BMS share the obligation to develop and commercialize ABECMA in the United States.
 In addition, we have exclusively licensed to BMS the right to develop and commercialize the bb21217 product candidate, and we retain an option to co-develop and co-promote bb21217 in the United States under our license agreement with BMS.
 With respect to bb21217, we are responsible for completing the ongoing CRB-402 study, but BMS is responsible for further clinical development and commercialization costs, unless we choose to exercise our option to co-develop and co-promote bb21217 in the United States.
 If we exercise our option to co-develop and co-promote bb21217 in the United States, we and BMS will share the obligation to develop and commercialize bb21217 in the United States.

-In our partnership with BMS, BMS is obligated to use commercially reasonable efforts to develop and commercialize ide-cel and bb21217.
-BMS may determine however, that it is commercially reasonable to de-prioritize or discontinue the development of ide-cel and bb21217.
-These decisions may occur for many reasons, including internal business reasons (including due to the existence of other BMS programs that are potentially competitive with ide-cel and bb21217), results from clinical trials or because of unfavorable regulatory feedback.
+In our partnership with BMS, BMS is obligated to use commercially reasonable efforts to develop and commercialize ABECMA and bb21217.
+BMS may determine however, that it is commercially reasonable to de-prioritize or discontinue the development of ABECMA and bb21217.
+These decisions may occur for many reasons, including internal business reasons (including due to the existence of other BMS programs that are potentially competitive with ABECMA and bb21217), results from clinical trials or because of unfavorable regulatory feedback.
 Further, on review of the safety and efficacy data, the FDA may impose requirements on one or both of the programs that render them commercially nonviable.
 In addition, under our agreements with BMS, BMS has certain decision-making rights in determining the development and commercialization plans and activities for the programs.
 We may disagree with BMS about the development strategy it employs, but we will have limited rights to impose our development strategy on BMS.
-Similarly, BMS may decide to seek marketing approval for, and limit commercialization of, ide-cel or bb21217 to narrower indications than we would pursue.
-More broadly, if BMS elects to discontinue the development of ide-cel or bb21217, we may be unable to advance the product candidate ourselves.
+Similarly, BMS may decide to seek marketing approval for, and limit commercialization of, ABECMA or bb21217 to narrower indications than we would pursue.
+More broadly, if BMS elects to discontinue the development of ABECMA or bb21217, we may be unable to advance the product candidate ourselves.